ColumbiaPython/week-3-Data-Visualization-with-Matplotlib-Seaborn-and-Flask/README.md

 The main goal of this lecture:

 ## Part one: class organization
-1. introduce new students in the class (Yes, we have new students come every class......)
+1. introduce new students in the class (Yes, we have new students come every class....)
 2. all students talk about the progress of their research proposal writing (due next week)

 ## Part two: programming

 for all students

-5. Multivariate Analysis:
+1. Multivariate Analysis:
+a.
+Correlation Headmap
+b.
+PCA
+c.
+LDA (linear discriminant analysis, not the text mining one....)
+d.
+Introduction to F1, recall and precision: common metrics for machine learning

+2. Visualization with Flask
-a. example question, concept, data analysis
+a. build your data analytic web app!

+Reference:

-for the new students only (a makeup 30min section after class)
+for the new students only (a makeup 30min section after class, or make an appointment with me)
 1. terminal operation: call jupyter notebook, learn about 'pip install XXXXX'
 2. notebook from week1: intro to Pandas, load dataset into jupyter notebook, data exploration analysis, data cleaning
 3. notebook from week1: learn about data structure (Lecture_One_Data_Structure.ipynb)
+4. notebook from week2: learn about linear regression and the concepts of p-values,sklearn and statistic computation package (Lecture_Two_Linear_Regression)

 ## Part three: project management

-1. make sure all students are the members of ColumbiaPython organization in Github
-2. every student create individual project in ColumbiaPython (nameing: Project_lastname)
+1. every student create individual project in ColumbiaPython (we have four now)
-3. start writing proposal in github as a readme file
+2. finish research proposal in github as a readme file: a. what is your research question? b. why your dataset can answer the question?
-4. upload new files into github (reference papers, data & codes)
+3. upload new files into github (reference papers, data & codes)

 ## Prepare for Next week